 Storylane Pricing

-Storylane has a free plan that lets you publish one demo with screenshots only.
+Storylane has a free plan that lets you publish one live demo with unlimited shares and views.

 For more, you can subscribe to one of 4 plans:

-• Growth: $625 per creator per month, 5 users, lets you create demos using screenshots and HTML.
+- Growth: $500 per month, 5 users, lets you create demos using screenshots, videos, and HTML, and includes personalization tokens, all integrations, and custom lead forms.

-• Enterprise: Custom pricing and custom number of users, the same as Growth, with stronger security and branding features.
+Enterprise: Custom pricing and number of users, includes everything in Growth, plus stronger security, branding features, and ongoing coaching.

 What are the customers saying about Navattic vs Storylane vs Arcade?